konveyor/enhancements/enhancements/analyzer-k8s-provider/README.md

 ## Summary

-Create a Kubernetes provider for the Konveyor analyzer to perform in-cluster analysis of a live application and its environment.
-Initially this will include collection and analysis of resources in the application's home namespace, followed by analysis of image manifests.
+Create a Kubernetes provider for the Konveyor analyzer to perform in-cluster analysis of live applications and their deployment environments.
+This will include collection and analysis of a configurable list of namespace-scoped resources.
+Discovery and analysis of cluster-scoped resources and image manifests could be explored as a follow-up.
+The provider will conform to the Konveyor analyzer provider gRPC interface.

 ## Motivation